awsdocs/amazon-sqs-developer-guide/doc_source/sqs-getting-started.md

 ## Step 2: Send a Message<a name="step-send-message"></a>

 After you create your queue, you can send a message to it\.
-The following example demonstrates sending a message to an existing queue\.
+The following example shows sending a message to an existing queue\.

 1. From the queue list, select the queue that you've created\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-sending-message-to-queue-select-queue.png)